 Ballet originated in the Renaissance courts of the 16th century, quickly growing in popularity with nobility.
 In the 17th century King Louis XIV of France frequently entertained his guests with court dances and even performed his own ballets.
 Louis XIV helped propel the art form forward by establishing the world’s first ballet school, the Académie Royale de Danse, where the building blocks of classical technique were established.
 The Academy developed the ballet terminology we know today, with descriptive names for the steps like jeter (to throw) and fouetter (to whip).
 This explains why French is considered the language of ballet.

-Classical choreography emphasizes the FIVE BASIC POSITIONS, fluid movements, high extensions, and turnout of the legs and feet.
-When you hear “classical,” think of the graceful arabesques in SWAN LAKE or the astonishing penchés of the Sugar Plum Fairy in THE NUTCRACKER.
+Classical choreography emphasizes the five basic postions, fluid movements, high extensions, and turnout of the legs and feet.
+When you hear “classical,” think of the procession of graceful arabesques in the excerpt KINGDOM OF THE SHADES, the steely pointework in CINDERELLA, or the astonishing penchés of the Sugar Plum Fairy in THE NUTCRACKER.
 These ballets are often accompanied by ornate scenery and detailed costumes.

 Romantic Ballet